-As you can see there are almost endless opportunities of using Computer Vision in soccer because tracking and analyzing winger’s, forward’s or full-back’s stats are just a beginning.
-It also can be used to track a goalkeeper’s performance, measure the speed of stricken balls and more.
+As you can see there are almost endless opportunities for using Computer Vision analysis in soccer because tracking and analyzing winger’s, forward’s or full-back’s stats are just a beginning.
+It also can be used to track a goalkeeper’s performance, measure the speed of stricken balls, and more.
 We have several projects based on Computer Vision.

-This case is just one of the many — don’t hesitate to learn more about our experience.
-We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas — fill free to write to us.
+This case is just one of the many — don’t hesitate to learn more about our experience from the Softarex portfolio.
+We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas — feel free to write to us.
 Let’s develop the world together!